Mike Higgins (footballer): Career

 Higgins signed for Everton in July 1880.
 He made his club debut in October 1880 against Darwen and was a Liverpool Cup winner in 1884, 1886 and 1887.
 Higgins also played in Everton's first-ever FA Cup tie in October 1887.
 Note: Matthews book describes his first name as Marcus.
 Other sources and FreeBMD web–site confirm the first name as Michael.

 Mike Higgins, playing as a wing—half, made his League debut on 22 September 1888 at Wellington Road, the then home of Aston Villa.
-Everton were defeated by the home team 2—1.
+Everton were defeated by the home team 2–1.
 Mike Higgins appeared in one of the 22 League matches played by Everton during the 1888–89 season.

 Mike Higgins was a long—serving half—back, who appeared in 178 matches (one League match) and scored 36 goals while occupying eight different positions during his time with Everton.
 Mike Higgins later became a publican who also posted telegram reports of other League games.
-Mike Higgins was totally reliable, very consistent, he loved his football.